 With the collaborative partnership of our school and Stevenage Sporting Futures Team we are able to offer the children a fully inclusive variety of sporting experiences, festivals and competitions, along with support and training for our staff.
 We are proud to be a Sports Premium Plus school of the Stevenage Sporting Futures Team.

-We have some very exciting news!
-We are introducing house points for P.E. at Almond Hill.
+We have introduced house points for P.E. at Almond Hill.
 Children have been allocated a team colour (Red, Blue, Green or Yellow -please note this may be different from what they have previously been for sports day).
 They will remain in this house colour for the duration of their journey through Almond Hill.
 Siblings have been placed in the same team colours.
 Ask your child about their colour.

 We wish to celebrate success at Almond Hill so throughout the year children can earn house points for their team colour for their ENGAGEMENT, ENJOYMENT and ACHIEVEMENT in P.E.
 This means that even those children who do not perceive themselves as ‘sporty’ can also achieve in P.E. through their engagement and enjoyment.